pbuffolino/hackathon-passkey-site/README.md

 - Covers topics like device requirements, security, multi-device usage, and compatibility
 - Expandable accordion interface for easy navigation
 - Written for non-technical users with relatable examples

-#### `MigrationRoadmap.tsx`

-A 5-step guide for organizations migrating to passkeys (component exists but is not displayed on the main page):

-1. Assess Current MFA Infrastructure
-2. Plan Passkey Rollout Strategy
-3. Beta Testing with Select Users
-4. Gradual Rollout by Department
-5. Full Enterprise Deployment

 ## Getting Started